DexterHuang/CyberCodeOnline/contribution/mobile/en/popup-tutorial/profile-pic-donation.md

 **Profile image is served as a token of thanks for the donators**

-**Fun Fact: 99% of the MMORPG does not have profile picture feeature, even with donation or their P2W system🤯**
+**Fun Fact: 99% of the MMORPG does not have profile picture feature, even with donation or their P2W system🤯**

 ## Do I need to donate for my whole life?
 No, you can cancel the donation at any time easily via your store.